 - First source for information: Your first and most important resource are the course modules, syllabus, and discussion boards available in Carmen.
-Please post general questions and look for answers on the discussion board. - Second source for information: If you wish to remain anonymous or have sensitive questions, send the graduate TA, Joana Videira, an email.
-Joana is your resource for all questions and concerns regarding content, accommodations, or any other class related issues not addressed in the discussion boards.
-If you send an email first to Dr. Lynch that Joana can help you with, Dr. Lynch may simply forward the message to Joana so you receive a timely response. - Third source for information: Dr. Lynch has scheduled weekly office hours students are welcome to drop in to (no appointment necessary for office hours).
+Please post general questions and look for answers on the discussion board before sending an email. - Second source for information: You may also send the graduate TA, Sam Bashian, an email.
+Sam is your resource for all questions and concerns regarding content, accommodations, or any other class related issues not addressed in the discussion boards.
+If you send an email first to Dr. Lynch that Sam can help you with, Dr. Lynch will likely forward the message to Sam so you receive a timely response. - Third source for information: Dr. Lynch has weekly office hours students are welcome to sign up for.
 Office hours day, time, and Zoom link at the top of the syllabus.
 You may also email the professor (lynch.659@osu.edu) to set up an appointment.
 Unless otherwise stated, office hour meetings and appointments are generally held to 15 minutes, but may be longer if there is need.
 These appointments are always one on one.